RetGal/Dayon/README.md

 The ![latest version](https://github.com/RetGal/Dayon/releases) is v1.10 (Lucky Lobster) - released more than ten years after the initial release.

-This version comes with a new connection protocol, allowing the clipboard to be shared between assisted and assistant.
+This version comes with a new connection protocol, allowing files and clipboard to be shared between assisted and assistant.

 The app is available directly from the <a href="https://www.microsoft.com/store/apps/9PBM5KW0C790">Microsoft Store</a>: